How To Add Legal Pages To Your WordPress Site

 • Seller Of Any Service Or Product Online

-You must let your site visitors know that your business complies with laws and recommended guidelines.
-This not only improves trust and confidence in your website, it’s also required by most companies you will engage with online.
+You are obligated to let your visitors know that your website complies with all necessary legal requirements and professional guidelines.
+This not only increases consumer trust and confidence in your site, it’s also required in most cases by most companies you do business with.

 For example:

-Google requires you to display certain information when using their services and features.
-This includes Google Analytics
+Google requires you to display certain information when using many of their products or features.
+This includes using Google Analytics

 (Google Analytics – Policy Requirements)